aws-samples/aws-secretsmgr-workshop/docs/RDSFargateRound/cleanup.md

 # RDS and Fargate Round - Clean up

+## Fargate-specific clean up

+If you did the Fargate phase of this workshop round, then do the steps in this section.
+Otherwise, skip to the General clean up section below.

+1. If you are do not have a session open to the bastion host, then connect to the bastion host using AWS Systems Manager Session Manager.
+To do this:

+    1. Go to the Systems Manager console.
+    2. Select **Session Manager**.
+    3. Click **Start session**.
+    4. Select the radio button for the instance associated with the bastion host.
+    5. Click **Start session**.

+2. The scripts you will be using are owned by the ec2-user account.
+If you are not currently using ec2-user as your effective user id, then enter the command below to change your effective user id and directory to those of ec2-user:

+    **sudo su - ec2-user**

+## General clean up

-!!! info  "Do not perform clean up if you are at an *AWS event* where the *Event Engine* is being used.
+!!! info  "Do not perform general clean up if you are at an *AWS event* where the *Event Engine* is being used.
 This is handled automatically."

 ??? info  "Click here if you're *not at an AWS event* or are using your own account"

-    Now that you have seen how AWS Secrets Manager can rotate the credentials for a private database, please follow these steps to remove the resources you created, including the private database.
+    Now that you have seen how AWS Secrets Manager can rotate the credentials for a private database and, optionally, with AWS Fargate, please follow these steps to remove the resources you created, including the private database.

     1. [Delete the secret you created in Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_delete-restore-secret.html?shortFooter=true).
 Note that when you delete a secret, the deletion is scheduled for a minimum of seven days in the future.